maximakymenko/days-till/README.md

 ## Technologies used

-### Lovely React with Redux and Redux-Saga
+1.Lovely React with Redux and Redux-Saga

-### Redux-persist not to lose your favorite movies when you quit the app
+2.Redux-persist not to lose your favorite movies when you quit the app

-### React-router you know why
+3.React-router you know why

-### Styled-components to make this app look beautiful
+4.Styled-components to make this app look beautiful

-### React-testing-library so everything could be tested
+5.React-testing-library so everything could be tested